msalemor/azure-fta/README.md

 # Azure FTA

-What is Azure Fastrack
+> We help customer plan, build and deploy workload to Azure!

 ## FTA Program

-- Nomination
+- What is the nomination process?
+- Who can be nominated and who can nominate?
-- Program requirements
+- Program requirements>
-- Benefits to customer/company
+- Benefits to customer/company?

 ## AppDev Team